 Reclassification of financial assets from held to maturity classification to available for sale are recorded at fair value.
-Unrealised gains or losses are recorded in other comprehensive income component and shall be recognised in the consolidated statement of profit or loss and other comprehensive income until the financial assets is derecognised, at which time the cumulative gain or loss previously recognised in other comprehensive income shall be recognised in consolidated statement of profit or loss and other comprehensive income under gain/loss from sale of financial assets.
+Unrealised gains or losses are recorded in other comprehensive income component and shall be recognised in the consolidated statement of profit or loss and other comprehensive income until the financial assets is derecognised, at which time the cumulative gain or loss previously recognised in other comprehensive income shall be recognised in consolidated statement of profit or loss from sale of financial assets.

-Reclassfication of financial assets available for sale to held to maturity recorded at book value.
+Reclassification of financial assets available for sale to held to maturity recorded at book value.
 Unrealised gains or losses must be amortised using the effective interest rate until the maturity date of the instrument.